From A Wiki of Ice and Fire

 |TV series||Season 1| Season 2 | Season 3 | Season 4|

-Daenerys Targaryen, known as Daenerys Stormborn or Dany, is the last confirmed member of the ancient Targaryen Dynasty and one of the major POV characters in the book series.
-In the TV series, Daenerys is played by Emilia Clarke.
+Daenerys Targaryen, known as Daenerys Stormborn and Dany, is one of the last confirmed members of House Targaryen, along with her brother Viserys, and she is one of the major POV characters in A Song of Ice and Fire.
+In the television adaptation Game of Thrones, Daenerys is played by Emilia Clarke.

 Daenerys is a young woman in her early teens.
 She is short of stature and very beautiful, with the silver-blonde hair and purple eyes for which House Targaryen has always been known.
 Dany is said to bear a certain physical resemblance to Naerys Targaryen.
 By A Dance with Dragons rumours of Daenerys's striking beauty are spreading far and wide.